bitcoincashorg/bitcoincash.org/spec/docs2/transaction.md

 ### Transaction Input
 Inputs to a transaction include the outpoint, signature script, and sequence.

 An input is a reference to an output from a previous transaction.
 Multiple inputs are often listed in a transaction.
 All of the new transaction's input values (that is, the total coin value of the previous outputs referenced by the new transaction's inputs) are added up, and the total (less any transaction fee) is completely used by the outputs of the new transaction.
 Previous tx is a hash of a previous transaction.
-Index is the specific output in the referenced transaction.
-ScriptSig is the first half of a script (discussed in more detail later).
+Index is the specific output in the referenced transaction. scriptSig is the first half of a script (discussed in more detail later).

 ### Transaction Output
 Outputs from a transaction include the BCH amount and redeem script which is used to spend the output and sets up parameters for the signature script.
 Redeem scripts should not use OP_CODES.